devlace/azure-databricks-anomaly/README.md

 http://kdd.ics.uci.edu/databases/kddcup99/kddcup99.html

 # Deployment

-You can use the following docker container to deploy the solution:
+- To deploy the solution:
-- `docker run -it devlace/azdatabricksanomaly`
+    - Using pre-built docker container: `docker run -it devlace/azdatabricksanomaly`

-Or, alternatively, build and run the container locally with:
+    - Build and run the container locally: `make deploy_w_docker`
-- `make deploy_w_docker`
+    - Deploy using local environment (see requirements below): `make deploy`
+- Follow the prompts for login, name of resource group, deployment location, etc.
+- When prompted for a Databricks Host, enter the full name of your databricks workspace host, e.g. `https://southeastasia.azuredatabricks.net`
+- When prompted for a token, you can [generate a new token](https://docs.databricks.com/api/latest/authentication.html) in the databricks workspace.

+To view additional make commands run `make`

-## For local deployment w/o Docker
+## For local deployment
 Ensure you are in the root of the repository and logged in to the Azure cli by running `az login`.

 ### Requirements